M-arcus/cloudron-docs/knowledgebase/docs/apps/mediawiki.md

 When using Cloudron SSO, the wiki is setup to be editable only by Cloudron users.
 Anonymous users can read all pages.
 Cloudron admins are added into the 'admins' mediawiki group.
 This group is given `bureaucrat` permission.
+Please note that when using this option, external registration [cannot be enabled](https://stackoverflow.com/questions/46403601/mediawiki-its-not-possible-to-create-user-account-using-ldap-authentication-ex).

 When not using Cloudron SSO, the wiki is setup to be editable by users with a registered wiki account.